 Longford students invited to take part in online national writing competition

-ActionAid Ireland is asking young people in Longford aged 14 to 17 to submit a five-minute speech for its newly relaunched ActionTalks competition.
+ActionAid Ireland is calling for young people in Longford aged 14 to 17 to write a five minute speech for the ActionTalks national speech writing competition!

 ActionAid provides long term support to the poorest and most marginalised women and children in developing countries, so they can overcome the obstacles holding them back.
-Its Women’s Rights programme, funded by Irish Aid (Department of Foreign Affairs), works to eliminate violence against women and girls by engaging with women and girls, as well as men and boys.
-Throughout 2020 the programme has also been supporting communities in Nepal, Kenya and Ethiopia to stay safe during the coronavirus pandemic.
+Their Women’s Rights programme, funded by Irish Aid, Department of Foreign Affairs, works to eliminate violence against women and girls by engaging with women, men and girls to.
+In communities in Kenya, female genital mutilation amongst girls has decreased by almost a third.
 Irish Aid programmes are funded by Irish citizens and are part of Ireland’s important global role.

 ActionAid is hoping entrants will come up with innovative, well-researched, and creative speeches, using their own unique perspective from growing up in a pandemic.

-To enter, students can ask their teacher for details or visit https://actionaid.ie/speech- writing-competition/ for more information.
+To enter, students can ask their teacher for details or visit https://actionaid.ie/speech-writing-competition/